Written by

 - Work with people you really respect

-- There are some people who, after you talk to them, you feel more energized and you want to conquer the world or climb a mountain or something.
+- There are some people who, after you talk to them, you feel more energized and you want to conquer the world or climb a mountain.

 - Be the person called when others are in the thick of it